 On crucial element here since you in some sense is allowing part of your brand to be in the control of your Champion Advocates is to set up a proper Reputation Management Systems.

-6. Measure Success – Behind Every Challenge There Is A Opportunity In Diguise
+6. Measure Success – Behind Every Challenge, There Is An Opportunity In Diguise

-Measuring Success is probably one of elements that has turned out to be the most complex challenge today with Social Media for many Hotels.
+Measuring Success is probably one of the elements that have turned out to be the most complex challenge today with Social Media for many Hotels.

 - how can we keep track of these conversations?